Mays Lick Consolidated School

 In March 2016, William Lawrence, of Lawrence Development and Rental Properties, began the process of acquiring the former May’s Lick School.
 5 It was not until March 2017 that the transaction was finalized.

 On September 30, Lawrence held an open house for the community to showcase the building’s renovations.
-5 The first phase of renovations, consisting of eight apartments, is expected to be completed in early 2018.
-Lawrence intends to continue working on the remainder of the building until the entire building is rehabilitated.
+5 The first phase of renovations, consisting of eight apartments, was completed in 2018.